 At WWF-UK we take the privacy of our members and supporters very seriously and we are committed to protecting your privacy online.

-This statement explains the privacy and the data protection practices which apply to all websites and blogs operated by WWF-UK (registered charity no. 1081247 in England and no. SC039593 in Scotland) and to our trading company WWF-UK (World Wide Fund for Nature) Trading Limited (company number 892812) both of Panda House, Weyside Park, Godalming, Surrey GU7 1XR.
+This statement explains the privacy and the data protection practices which apply to all websites and blogs operated by WWF-UK (registered charity no. 1081247 in England and no. SC039593 in Scotland) and to our trading company WWF-UK (World Wide Fund for Nature) Trading Limited (company number 892812) both of The Living Planet Centre, Rufford House, Brewery Road, Woking, Surrey, GU21 4LL.
 It also applies to our use of text messaging.

 Our aim is to safeguard our users’ privacy while providing a personalised and valuable service.
 Collecting personal information is necessary to help us communicate with you and provide an interactive service.